 If you do need to remove the battery for any reason (e.g. long term storage) see below.
-In addition you will need to remove the battery in order to insert the USIM card.
+In addition you will need to remove the battery in order to insert the USIM card (for Models A & B computers only).